CleverRaven/Cataclysm-DDA/doc/Lore/lore-factions.md

 Theoretically, tens of thousands of people.
 Practically, a few dozen.

 #### Attitudes
 Friendly to any organization that accepts Old Guard guidance and seeks to stabilize the Cataclysm.
-They're on good terms with the Free Merchants, Tacoma Commune, God's Chosen, the Great Library, and the Campus.
+They're on good terms with the Free Merchants, Tacoma Commune, New England Church Community, the Great Library, and the Campus.
 Opposed to the Fence Men, Hell's Raider, Neo-Natives, and Bravo Deserters.
 Wants to establish control over the Strongarm Survivalists, Farm Survivalists, and Robofac, and would be willing to use force to settle the issue.
 To the extent that the Old Guard understands that Marloss Evangelists are a front for the Mycus, they're against them.

 Completely neutral on the subject of mutants and augmentees.